avo-hq/docs.avohq.io/docs/2.0/fields/select.md

 :::option `include_blank`
 ## Include blank

 The `Select` field also has the `include_blank` option.
-This can have three values.
+That can have three values.

-If it's set to `false` (default) it will not show any blank option, but only the options you configured.
+If it's set to `false` (default), it will not show any blank option but only the options you configured.

 If it's set to `true` and you have a `placeholder` value assigned, it will use that placeholder string as the first option.

-If it's a string `include_blank: "No country"`, the `No country` string will appear as the first option in the `<select>` and it will set the value empty or `nil` depending on your settings.
+If it's a string `include_blank: "No country"`, the `No country` string will appear as the first option in the `<select>` and will set the value empty or `nil` depending on your settings.

 ```ruby{5}
 # app/avo/resources/project_resource.rb